percona/percona-server-mongodb/docs/audit/README.md

 # Auditing

-This document describes how to build, enable, configure and test auditing in Percona Server for MongoDB.
+This document describes how to enable, configure and test auditing in Percona Server for MongoDB.

 Auditing allows administrators to track and log user activity on a server.
 With auditing enabled, the server will generate an audit log file.
 This file contains information about different user events including authentication, authorization failures, and more.

-## Building

-By default, when building Percona Server for MongoDB from source, audit functionality is neither compiled with, nor linked into, the final binary executable.
-To enable auditing, execute SCons with the `--audit` argument:

-    scons <other options> --audit <targets>

 ## Activation and Configuration